What is bowel incontinence?

 What is the normal frequency for bowel movements?

-Normal frequency of emptying the bowel when you are healthy could be anything from three times a day to three times a week.
+Normal frequency of emptying the bowel when you are healthy can be anything from three times a day to three times a week.
+You should have a warning that you need to empty your bowel, but be able to get to the toilet in time without having to hurry.

 What causes bowel incontinence?

 Incontinence can result from having weakened muscles in the pelvic floor and around the anus.
-This could be as a result of having chronic or constant constipation, after having children and from some medical illnesses.
+This could be as a result of having chronic constipation or haemorrhoids, or can occur after having children or pelvic surgery, and from some medical illnesses.

-Even though it is quite common, many women are embarrassed to talk to their doctor about bowel weakness or are unsure about what incontinence is.
+Even though it is quite common, many women are embarrassed to talk to their doctor about bowel incontinence, or are unsure what incontinence is.

 Bowel weakness can be diagnosed by: